Metadata

 By analyzing metadata, investigators can build a timeline

-of events, pinpoint potential sources of a breach, and identify suspicious activity
+of events, pinpoint potential breach sources, and identify suspicious activity

 based on when and where files were accessed or modified.